arungudelli/python.shiksha/content/en/tips/get-position-of-a-character.md

 ### Using the find() method

-Since, we are programming in python, we must be pretty aware about the fact that there are a lot of **inbuilt** functions that can simplify the complex tasks.
+Since, we are programming in Python, we must be pretty aware about the fact that there are a lot of **inbuilt** functions that can simplify the complex tasks.

-For this problem also we have a **inbuilt** python method i.e. the `find()` method.
+For this problem also we have a **inbuilt** Python method i.e. the `find()` method.

 The `find()` method takes in a *parameter* i.e. the character which is to be searched and returns an *integer* value which  is the position of the character and returns **–1** if the character is not present.